 “Starbucks Name on a Cup” is an excellent example.
 Everyone who has been to Starbucks in the last two years remembers ordering a latte or hot chocolate and getting their name from the waiter behind the counter.
-It seems to be such an insignificant addition to the transaction, but it makes a huge difference in the way they perceive their order and perceive the Starbucks brand.
+It seems to be such an insignificant addition to the transaction, but it makes a huge difference in the way they perceive their order and perceives the Starbucks brand.
 The intention is clear: by calling you by name, they want to make your purchase more personalized and inclusive as a person.
-The customer is no longer a reference number or simply a transaction.
+A customer is no longer a reference number or simply a transaction.
 He is a person.
 And the person will know that the brand recognizes them.
 This makes them feel respected and validated as individuals.
 They feel emotionally involved in their order and in the brand, with whom they have begun to build relationships.
 The brand will now represent a place to which they belong and where they have personally invested themselves.
 It is a haven of peace: a place where they feel safe and comfortable in their identity.
 And they will much prefer to go back to a place that arouses this feeling, rather than another coffee where they are simply called latte, decaffeinated.
 Make customers see and feel that you care.

 You can reach the Crux Creative team at email@example.comSource: